Quicksand in Orlando

 - What are the most common violations at Quicksand in Orlando?

-- The most frequently cited violations at Quicksand in Orlando are: Handwashing procedures.
+- The most frequently cited violations at Quicksand in Orlando are: Food in good condition, Handwashing procedures, Outer openings protected.

 - How many health inspections has Quicksand in Orlando had?